pluginsGLPI/doc/source/unread/index.rst

 Header
 ~~~~~~

-When a new activity has not yet been viewed, a :bell::point-filled: icon appears:
+When a new activity has not yet been viewed, a **bell icon** appears:

 .. figure:: images/Unread-2.png
-   :alt:
+   :alt: header bell icon
+   :scale: 40 %

 Listed
 ~~~~~~